 1959: Tamla Records was founded by Berry Gordy Jr..
 The company was later incorporated as the Motown Record Corporation in April the following year and Tamla became the primary subsidiary for Motown’s mainstream R&B and soul music.
 The company began operations just over a week later and issued its first record, “Come to Me” by Marv Johnson.

 1965: Music variety show Hullabaloo premiered on NBC.
 The first episode included performances by The New Christy Minstrels, comedian Woody Allen, actress Joey Heatherton, and a taped segment from London in which Brian Epstein introduced The Zombies and Gerry & the Pacemakers.

-1968: Manfred Mann’s recording of Bob Dylan’s “Mighty Quinn” was released.
+1968: Manfred Mann released their cover of Bob Dylan’s “Mighty Quinn.”
 The single later topped the chart in the UK and became the band’s second and final top 10 hit in the US.

 1969: Led Zeppelin’s self-titled debut album was released in the US ahead of its release in the UK at the end of March.
 Recorded at Olympic Studios in London the previous fall, the LP took about 36 hours of studio time to complete and spent a total of 115 weeks on the Billboard pop album chart.

 1971: “Me and Bobby McGee” by Janis Joplin was issued as the second single from her posthumously released second and final album, Pearl.
 Written by Kris Kristofferson, the song was first recorded by Roger Miller in 1969.
 Joplin’s version became her only #1 single as well as the second posthumous #1 that year.

 1973: Electric Light Orchestra released their version of “Roll Over Beethoven” from their second studio album, ELO 2.
 Written by Chess Records founders Leonard and Phil Chess, the song was first recorded by Chuck for the Chess label in 1956.